Skip to main content

 Key Ideas about this Work of Art

-• The painting includes two prominent structures in Venice, Italy: the Rialto Bridge and the Church of San Giorgio Maggiore.
+• The painting features two famous landmarks in Venice, Italy: the Rialto Bridge and the Church of San Giorgio Maggiore.
 Both structures were built during the Renaissance and feature designs based on classical antiquity.

-• The cityscape depicted in this painting is not real.
-Canaletto depicted famous landmarks from different areas of Venice and made them appear to be located beside one another.
+• The scene depicted in this painting is not real.
+The artist depicted landmarks from different areas of the city and made them appear to be side by side.

 • Capriccio is the Italian word for a whim.
 The term is used to describe made-up scenes like this one.